Cysharp/UniTask/README.md

 }
 ```

-All MonoBehaviour message events can convert async-streams by `AsyncTriggers` that can enable by `using Cysharp.Threading.Tasks.Triggers;`.
+All MonoBehaviour message events can convert async-streams by `AsyncTriggers` that can be enabled by `using Cysharp.Threading.Tasks.Triggers;`.

 ```csharp
 using Cysharp.Threading.Tasks.Triggers;